 The measurements can be set to measure 1V1I (1-Phase-2-Wire), 2V2I (1-Phase-3-Wire), 2V2I (3-Phase-3-Wire), 1V1I (1-Phase 2-Wire DC) or 3V3I (3-Phase-3-Wire), and 3P4W (3-Phase-4-Wire) to support various supply and motor configurations.
 Measurements can be performed line-to-line or line-to-neutral, to support delta and wye or star configurations.

 Power waveforms are rarely textbook sinusoids.
 Harmonics measurements break down non-sinusoidal voltage or current waveforms into their sinusoidal components, indicating the frequency and amplitude for each component.

 Harmonics analysis can be performed up to 200th harmonic order.
 The maximum harmonic order can be set to suit your needs by specifying the range in the measurement configuration.
-THD-F, THD-R and fundamental values are measured for each phase.
-Measurements can be evaluated against the IEEE-519 or IEC 61000-3-2 standard, or custom limits.
+THD-F, THD-R, TDD and fundamental values are measured for each phase.
+Measurements can be evaluated against the IEEE 519-2014, IEEE 519-2022, or IEC 61000-3-2 standard, or custom limits.
 Test results can be recorded in a detailed report indicating pass/fail status.

 The Harmonics plot shows the test results for all three phases grouped together so user can correlate the test results between the phases.
 The plot also shows the test results visually.
 The harmonics bars are highlighted in green color during a pass condition, and highlight to red color when it exceeds the test limits.
 This gives a quick insight when debugging for harmonics design.